 Jackson’s success on the ice also has had a major impact off the ice for the Irish.
 With the wins came a commitment from the University that led to the new home of Irish hockey — The Compton Family Ice Arena — one of the finest college hockey facilities in the nation.
 The venue opened for business on Oct.
 21, 2011.

-Since Jackson’s arrival, the Irish have had 35 players selected in the National Hockey League Entry Draft, including three first round selections.
-In that same span, 24 players from USA Hockey’s National Team Developmental Program have matriculated to Notre Dame.
+Since Jackson’s arrival, the Irish have had 35 players selected in the National Hockey League Entry Draft (leading into the 2020 NHL Draft), including three first round selections.
+In that same span, 26 players from USA Hockey’s National Team Developmental Program have matriculated to Notre Dame.

 AT NOTRE DAME

 Notre Dame finished with a 15-15-7 record in 2019-20 in what turned out to be a shortened season due to the CoVID-19 pandemic.
 Goaltender Cale Morris’ impressive Irish career came to a close.
 Under the tutelage of Jackson, Morris finished with the program’s top career save percentage (.931).
 Morris, a three-year starter, also finished with the second-most wins (58) and second-best goals against average (2.18) in program history.
 Playing for Team USA, sophomores Spencer Stastney and Jake Pivonka became Notre Dame’s 21st and 22nd players to take part in the IIHF World Junior Championship (Czech Republic).
 Following the shortened NCAA season, 17 Notre Dame players earned Big Ten All-Academic team honors.
 At the National Hockey League level in 2019-20, a program-best 16 former Irish players appeared in the NHL, each of whom played under Jackson while at Notre Dame.